St. Nicholas Orthodox Church, McKinney,

 Sunday, 2/20

-Our ongoing calendar of
+Our ongoing calendar of services

-services is posted
+is posted

 here:

-Our "Redeeming the Time" blog usually has at least several
+Our "Redeeming the Time" blog usually has at least several posts

-posts a week - http://www.orthodox.net/redeemingthetime.
+a week - https://www.orthodox.net//redeemingthetime.

-This Sunday we read the
+This Sunday we read the Gospel

-specifically mentioned in the reading -- do not save us and should cause us
+the reading -- do not save us and should cause us to be lifted up with pride.

-to be lifted up with pride.
-Rather, we are saved by repentance and by humbly
+Rather, we are saved by repentance and by humbly putting all of our hope in

 Fasting is important for our spiritual life, and therefore forms one of the

 essential disciplines of Great Lent.
-However, we must not allow ourselves to
+However, we must not allow ourselves to think

-For this reason, the Church has appointed that the week after the Sunday of
+For this reason, the Church has appointed that the week after the Sunday of the

-the Publican and the Pharisee be FAST-FREE.
-Eating freely of all foods during
+Publican and the Pharisee be FAST-FREE.
+Eating freely of all foods during the

-be ready to fast profitably in a few weeks' time.
+fast profitably in a few weeks' time.

 Permanent links to this document: